-- The administrative judge of each judicial administrative district, as provided by OCGA § 15-5-4, or his or her designee.
+The administrative judge of each judicial administrative district, as provided by OCGA § 15-5-4, or his or her designee.

-The ARPA Committee will accept ARPA grant applications from judicial circuits and appellate courts only during the following application period: September 15, 2022, to September 30, 2022.
+> The ARPA Committee will accept ARPA grant applications from judicial circuits and appellate courts only during the following application period: April 1, 2023 to April 15, 2023.
 A tentative schedule of future grant application periods is available under the blue Application Periods link (on the left), which is subject to change based on the needs of the Judicial Branch.

-To apply for ARPA funds during an open application period, please access the following links under Quick Links below: ARPA GRANT PROGRAM OVERVIEW AND INSTRUCTIONS and ARPA GRANT APPLICATION.
+> To apply for ARPA funds during an open application period, please access the following links under Quick Links below: ARPA GRANT PROGRAM OVERVIEW AND INSTRUCTIONS and ARPA GRANT APPLICATION.